bleeding182/auth/README.md

 As already hinted above, this library implements (some of) the boilerplate needed to use the Authenticator Framework.
 The library includes a basic `OAuthAccountManager` that can be used as a convenience for a single-user application.

-_Note: Currently there is only support for single users but support for multiple is planned._

 Further, when using OkHttp, you can use `RequestAuthInterceptor` and `RequestRetryAuthenticator` to authenticate your HTTP requests.

 ### Usage / Setup